 Stock can be either publicly held or closely held.
 Publicly held stock is traded on an exchange and can be purchased by anyone.
 It is usually easy to value, with market prices printed daily in financial publications such as the Wall Street Journal.
 Closely held stock is typically owned by a few individuals, often family members.
 It is more difficult to value and is not freely traded.
 For charitable gift purposes, either can be donated, although most gifts are made in publicly traded securities.
 The UW Foundation may choose to accept gifts of closely held corporation stock on a case-by-case basis.

-When you contribute either certificates or transfer stock from a brokerage account, the date is easy to control.
-However, if you elect to have shares re-registered in the name of the UW Foundation, the date is uncertain due to the time required for re-registration.
+When you contribute certificates or transfer stock from a brokerage account, the date is easy to control.
+However, if you elect to have shares registered in the name of the UW Foundation, the date is uncertain because of the time required for registration.

-When you give long-term appreciated stock that is publicly traded to the UW Foundation, you receive a deduction for the fair market value.
-That value is the “mean market value,” which is the average of the high and the low price on the date of gift.
+When you give long-term, appreciated stock that is publicly traded to the UW Foundation, you receive a deduction for the fair market value.
+That value is the “mean market value,” which is the average of the high and the low price on the date of gift was made.
 Closely held stock usually requires an independent appraisal to determine value.
-Gifts of appreciated stocks are deductible up to 30 percent of your adjusted gross income in the year of the gift and if the amount of the deduction exceeds that amount, you may carry your remaining deduction forward for up to five years in the future.
+Gifts of appreciated stocks are deductible up to 30 percent of your adjusted gross income in the year of the gift.
+If the amount of the deduction exceeds that amount, you may carry your remaining deduction forward for up to five years.

 Claiming Your Deduction

-While it is possible to do this, it is not a procedure that we recommend.
-Usually you will need to take the certificate to a banker or broker, and they would send the certificate to the transfer agent to have it re-registered in the name of the UW Foundation.
+Although it is possible to reregister stock, we do not recommend it.
+Typically, you wouldd need to take the certificate to a banker or broker, and they would send the certificate to the transfer agent to have it reregistered in the name of the UW Foundation.
 When the process is completed, the transfer agent will mail a new certificate to the Foundation.

-Note: There are several reasons why we do not recommend this procedure.
+There are several reasons why we do not recommend reregistering stock.
 The transfer agent will not provide the UW Foundation with the name of the donor; we will just receive a new certificate in our name.
 If you use this method, you must notify the UW Foundation of the name of the stock you are donating and the number of shares.
-Also, your date of gift will be very uncertain using this method.
-The gift is not final until the re-registration is complete and there is no way to tell in advance when that will happen.
+Also, your date of gift will be uncertain using this method.
+The gift is not final until the reregistration is complete, and there is no way to know in advance when that will be.

-Request that the bank or broker holding the stock contact Bridget Bush at the University of Wisconsin Foundation for instructions.
+If the stock is in a brokerage account, request that the bank or broker holding the stock complete the online form to receive instructions.
 In most cases, a transfer can be arranged that will allow the gift to be made at a time of your choosing to maximize your tax benefits.

-If you would like more information on appreciated gifts of securities, please contact Bridget Bush at 608-308-5469.
+If you would like more information on appreciated gifts of securities, please contact Gift Services at 800-443-6162 or [email protected].